Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol

 \section{Acknowledgement}

-This work has received partial funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871449 (OpenDR).
-This publication reflects the authors’ views only.
-The European Commission is not responsible for any use that may be made of the information it contains.
+Lukas Hedegaard and Alexandros Iosifidis acknowledge funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871449 (OpenDR).
+Omar Ali Sheikh-Omar was partially funded from Innovation Fund Denmark under grant agreement No 0153-00233A.

-\begin{IEEEbiography}[{ }]{Lukas Hedegaard Morsing} is a PhD student at Aarhus University, Denmark.
+\begin{IEEEbiography}[{ }]{Lukas Hedegaard} is a PhD student at Aarhus University, Denmark.
 He received his M.Sc. degree in Computer Engineering in 2019 and B.Eng. degree in Electronics in 2017 at Aarhus University, specialising in signal processing and machine learning.
-His current research interests include deep learning and transfer learning focused on efficient utilisation of training data and computational resources. \end{IEEEbiography}
+His current research interests include deep learning, transfer learning and human activity recognition focused on efficient utilisation of training data and computational resources. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Omar Ali Sheikh-Omar} received a B.Sc. degree in Software Engineering from Aalborg University, Denmark in 2017 and a M.Sc. degree in Computer Engineering from Aarhus University, Denmark in 2019.
-He is interested in data science and machine learning finding application in computer vision and natural language processing problems. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Omar Ali Sheikh-Omar} is an industrial PhD fellow at Stibo Systems and Aarhus University (Denmark).
+He obtained his B.Sc. degree in Software Engineering from Aalborg University (Denmark) in 2017 and his M.Sc. degree in Computer Engineering from Aarhus University in 2019.
+He is interested in deep learning, recommender systems, coresets and differential privacy. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Alexandros Iosifidis} (SM'16) is an Associate Professor of Machine Learning at the Department of Engineering, Aarhus University, Denmark.
-He received the B.Sc. degree in Electrical and Computer Engineering and the M.Sc. degree with a specialisation in Mechatronics from the Democritus University of Thrace, Greece, in 2008 and 2010, respectively.
-He also received his PhD in Computer Science from the Aristotle University of Thessaloniki, Greece, in 2014.
-Before he joined Aarhus University, he held Postdoctoral Researcher positions at Aristotle University of Thessaloniki and at Tampere University of Technology, Finland, where he was an Academy of Finland Postdoctoral Research Fellow.